rgho/revive/README.md

 Author: Rishi Ghosh

-Revive is a Livecode library provided functions to easily calculate health related indexes.
+Revive is a Livecode library that provided functions to easily calculate health related indexes.
 BMI, Body Fat, BMR, RMR, Rohrer's Index, and more.
 Below is a list of supported methods.
-Decumentation coming soon.
+Documentation coming soon.

 feetInchToInches [function]